dharmatarha/commgame_transcripts/README.md

 # Transcription generation pipeline for CommGame experiment audio data (Hungarian)

+A pipeline for automated transcription of somewhat noisy long audio recordings.
+Our use case is a series of cognitive / neuroscience experiments focusing on human verbal interactions (CommGame project).

 Participants in the CommGame experiments have been recorded with HSE-150/SK stage microphones attached to IMG Stageline EMA-1 adapters, sampled by ESI Maya22 audio interfaces at 44100 Hz.
 Audio is stored in uncompressed 16-bit PCM format.

 For transcript generation, audio is first (1) preprocessed, then (2) filtered for background noise, optionally (3) further filtered in terms of overall power, then (4) segmented by a voice detector, and finally (5) transcribed by an ASR model.